quicwg/base-drafts/draft-ietf-quic-http.md

 frames, exposing the data contained within as a reliable byte stream to the application.

-QUIC reserves Stream 0 for crypto operations (the handshake, crypto config updates).
-Stream 1 is reserved for sending and receiving HTTP control frames, and is analogous to HTTP/2's Stream 0.
-This control stream is considered critical to the HTTP connection.
-If the control stream is closed for any reason, this MUST be treated as a connection error of type QUIC_CLOSED_CRITICAL_STREAM.
+QUIC reserves the first client-initiated, bidirectional stream (Stream 0) for cryptographic operations.
+HTTP over QUIC reserves the first unidirectional stream sent by either peer (Streams 2 and 3) for sending and receiving HTTP control frames.
+This pair of unidirectional streams is analogous to HTTP/2's Stream 0.
+The data sent on these streams is critical to the HTTP connection.
+If either control stream is closed for any reason, this MUST be treated as a connection error of type QUIC_CLOSED_CRITICAL_STREAM.

 When HTTP headers and data are sent over QUIC, the QUIC layer handles most of the stream management.

-An HTTP request/response consumes a single stream: This means that the client's first request occurs on QUIC stream 3, the second on stream 5, and so on.
-The server's first push consumes stream 2.
+An HTTP request/response consumes a single client-initiated, bidirectional stream.
+A bidirectional stream ensures that the response can be readily correlated with the request.
+This means that the client's first request occurs on QUIC stream 4, with subsequent requests on stream 8, 12, and so on.

+Server push uses server-initiated, unidirectional streams.
+Thus, the server's first push consumes stream 7 and subsequent pushes use stream 11, 15, and so on.

-This stream carries frames related to the request/response (see {{frames}}).
+These streams carry frames related to the request/response (see {{frames}}).
 When a stream terminates cleanly, if the last frame on the stream was truncated, this MUST be treated as a connection error (see HTTP_MALFORMED_* in
 {{http-error-codes}}).
 Streams which terminate abruptly may be reset at any point in the frame.

 Streams SHOULD be used sequentially, with no gaps.
-Streams used for pushed resources MAY be initiated out-of-order, but stream IDs SHOULD be allocated to promised resources sequentially.

 HTTP does not need to do any separate multiplexing when using QUIC - data sent over a QUIC stream always maps to a particular HTTP transaction.
 Requests and